Leniolabs/promptwizard/README.md

 ```

 3. The evaluation result will be saved in an `output.json` file in the same folder as the YAML folder.
 If you choose the Elo method for prompt evaluation, a scatter plot `scatter_plot.png` will also be saved in the same folder as the YAML file.

+## Prompt Iteration

+If you want, you can also specify the number of iterations you want to perform on your provided prompts or the ones that will be generated automatically to obtain prompts that achieve optimal behavior for the language model.

+## YAML Files

+We provide you with a YAML file in the 'examples/how-my-YAML-files-should-be' folder where we explain the valid structure of your YAML files and certain limitations for some variables within it.
+We recommend that you read it carefully before running an evaluation.

+## Special features

+Remember that you can also make changes to your provided prompts or those you will generate.
+For example, you can convert the entire content of your prompts to uppercase or rephrase them with grammatical errors.